goddtriffin/Oasis/README.md

 ### Reset Database

-Run `npm run-script reset-db` to delete the current database and auto-generate a fresh one.
+Run `make init_db` to delete the current database and auto-generate a fresh one.